chainwayxyz/citrea-docs/developer-documentation/rpc-documentation/eth-rpc-endpoints.md

 ## Notes

-- All implemented methods follow the standard Ethereum JSON-RPC specification format
+- Almost all methods follow the standard Ethereum JSON-RPC specification format (see notes above)
-- Use WebSocket connections for subscription methods (`eth_subscribe`/`eth_unsubscribe`)
+- You can use WebSocket connections for subscription methods (`eth_subscribe`/`eth_unsubscribe`) on your full node
-- Use `eth_getLogs` for log filtering instead of filter-based methods
+- You can use `eth_getLogs` for log filtering instead of filter-based methods
-- Uncle block methods always return null as Citrea doesn't produce uncle blocks
-- Mining-related methods are not applicable to Citrea as it's a rollup
 - Please visit [Citrea-Specific RPC Documentation](./citrea-rpc-documentation.md)  for Citrea-specific endpoints